kiranshashiny/4_7-segment_led_displaying_temperature/README.md

 File -> Examples -> TM1637

-This is the Arduino Sketch  where
+This is the Arduino Sketch  where we can read the temperature from the DHT 11 on pin 3 and display it on the 7-segment LED.

 	// Transmitter